Raymond P. Ausrotas

 Ray Ausrotas is a founding partner of Arrowood Peters LLP.
 He has a diverse commercial and general litigation practice, representing individuals, shareholders and corporate officers, and governmental and business entities, in a broad variety of disputes (including in the non-compete and trade secret arenas), and assisting with regulatory matters.
 He handles all manner of claims through trial and appeal, including those sounding in breach of fiduciary duty, misappropriation of confidential information, unfair trade, tortious interference, negligence and professional liability.
 Where applicable, Ray helps his clients seek relief in alternative dispute resolution forums such as arbitration and mediation.
 Before starting Arrowood Peters, Ray was a partner at Todd & Weld LLP in Boston, and an associate attorney at the law firm Jackson & Campbell in Washington DC, where he first started practicing after law school.

 Mr. Ausrotas is the lead author of both Massachusetts Civil Trial Practice and Massachusetts Pretrial Practice, published annually by LexisNexis as part of its practice guide series.
 Each book provides, in a single source, a practical task-oriented guide to many technical and legal aspects of civil trials and pretrial practice in Massachusetts state courts.
-In addition, Ray served as the Chair of the Civil Litigation Section for the Massachusetts Bar Association during its 2011-12 term.
+Ray also served as the Chair of the Civil Litigation Section for the Massachusetts Bar Association during its 2011-12 term.
+In addition to the MBA, Mr. Ausrotas is also a member of the American and Boston Bar Associations, and in 2014 was named a “Top 100 New England” and “Top 100 Massachusetts” SuperLawyer, after having been recognized as a Massachusetts SuperLawyer in the areas of General Litigation and Business Litigation from 2011 to 2013, and a "Rising Star" by that publication in 2005, 2007 and 2008.

 In 2006, together with Lisa Arrowood (and their former colleague Nick Carter), Ray tried a case which recovered the 10th largest jury verdict in the Commonwealth of Massachusetts for that year on behalf of a severely injured autistic boy.
 The case was brought against his school's medical director and various administrators who had failed to supervise the child's caretakers, and against several teachers who had physically and emotionally abused him.
 The $2 Million judgment was delivered following a six week jury trial.